Byron Lewis

 Summing up his career in a 2022 interview with journalist Craigh Barboza, Lewis said, “What I found was major corporations, and most white people, had never thought of Blacks as consumers."
 Before serving in the United States Army in the 1950s, Lewis graduated from Long Island University where he pledged Omega Psi Phi, the Black national college fraternity.
 He is a member of its hall of fame.

-In 1969, Lewis received a $250,000 investment from two white venture capitalist groups to launch UniWorld Group.
-The agency cut its own path forward, venturing into spaces atypical for ad agencies.
-It worked on Jesse Jackson's 1984 presidential campaign and became an early embracer of hip-hop artists like Busta Rhymes, who appeared in TV spots for Mountain Dew.

-Event marketing was a priority at the agency, which handled movie premieres and threw extravagant parties to raise brand awareness.
-The agency was also involved in philanthropy.
-In 2010, UniWorld worked on the launch of the African Burial Ground in New York City, raising more than a half-million dollars for the project.
-It also handled a special 40th anniversary ad for Ebony (in partnership with Ford) that coincided with the single largest print magazine issue in Black publishing history.

-During his years at the helm, UniWorld was a full-service shop with a staff of more than 100.
-In all, Lewis hired more than 1,000 minority artists, creatives and contractors.
-Over 300 of UWG's former employees have formed an alumni group on Facebook called "UWG Old School Playas."

 In 2000, Lewis sold a 49% stake in UniWorld to the British advertising giant WPP for an undisclosed amount.
 When he retired in 2012, he sold his remaining stake to Motorola entertainment marketing head Monique Nelson and her family.
-With Nelson as CEO, UniWorld remains the nation's oldest multicultural advertising agency.